-Click here to find out more about the event.
 A text version of the video is below.

 The insurance industry currently is in a massive digital transformation process.
 We would like to provide them a platform for discussing what the best practices are in this industry and across industries and see what they can learn from each other.

 Now's an exciting time for the insurance industry.
 I'm the CEO of a tech startup, and there are a lot of tech startups in the US focused on insurance.
 It's really been the final frontier for entrepreneurs and tech companies to tackle, and now's finally the time for insurance.
 It's been exciting to see tech startups tackle every part of the value chain, from distribution all the way to risk and product manufacturing.

 If you go back twenty years, somebody would have immediately, when they needed a policy, they would have probably gone to their dad's insurance broker.
 That's where it would have started.
 Now the last thing you would do is go to your dad's insurance broker.
 The first thing you'd do is go onto Google, and you'd kind of do a search.
 You'd try and find out a scope of the market.
 You'd then go and have a look at some rating sites to see how each company fares.

 Web psychology is useful because it provides a framework for us to understand how psychological behaviors are expressed through tech.
 It could be how a certain website gets you to do certain things, or what are the underpinning dynamics on social media, or why do we buy certain things over others, what are the things that are going on there that can tell us something about the behavior of the people doing the purchasing, for instance.